saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **table_p5_det_4_014.png**: A table listing licensed quadrivalent influenza vaccines, including columns for vaccine name, manufacturer, strain selection, manufacturing platform, presentation, and storage conditions.
-Evidence: For Flublok Quadrivalent: "Recombinant HA produced in insect cells using baculovirus expression vector system (BEVS)" The table explicitly states that Flublok is produced using recombinant hemagglutinin expressed in insect cells via a baculovirus expression vector system, which supports the claim
+- **table_p5_det_4_014.png**: The table explicitly states that Flublok is produced using recombinant hemagglutinin expressed in insect cells via a baculovirus expression vector system, which supports the claim

 ---